near/stakewars-iii/challenges/linear-001.md

 - Historical data of the number of delegators (and delegation amount) on each validator node.

 ### Deliverable:
-- A chartio-like data dashboard of your findings.
+- A chartio-like data dashboard or a well-structured spreadsheet.
-- Or a well-structured spreadsheet doc.
+- A brief summary of what we could learn from those data and how NEAR can use those data to improve staking.

 ### Requirements:
 - Please provide data insights other than what we can directly get from the NEAR explorer / NEAR wallet.